OpenClaw + AxonFlow

 AxonFlow API Endpoints Used

-The plugin calls three AxonFlow endpoints.
+The plugin calls these AxonFlow endpoints.
 All requests use Basic auth (base64(clientId:clientSecret)):

 HTTP 403 from check-input and check-output is treated as a policy block (not an auth error).
-The response body is deserialized normally to extract the block reason and policy count.
+The response body is deserialized normally to extract the block reason and the richer context fields (decision_id, risk_level, policy_matches, override_available, override_existing_id) used by the approval UX.

 Error Handling